-The other important thing to remember is that Google changes it’s algorithm frequently, more than you probably realize.
-So if you’re frequently keeping up to date with the changes and know the status of your PPC accounts, you’re not going to get caught out!
+The other important thing to remember is that Google changes its algorithm frequently – more than you probably realize.
+So, if you’re frequently keeping up to date with the changes, and know the status of your PPC accounts, you’re not going to get caught out!

-2. “People Skip The Ads”
+2. “People Skip the Ads”

-If this myth were true, Pay Per Click advertising would have died a long time ago.
+If this myth were true, Pay-Per-Click Advertising would have died a long time ago.
 This is actually the way that Google and Facebook account for almost 90% of their revenue!
-So you have to believe that people are clicking those ads, as advertisers only pay on most ads when they are clicked.
+So, you have to believe that people are clicking those ads since advertisers only pay on most ads when they are clicked.

-3. “PPC Ads Are Too Expensive”
+3. “PPC Ads are Too Expensive”

-Well, there’s no need to worry – you and only you set the PPC budget.
-When working with an agency, they will likely advise on what budget will be most effective based upon market research, but ultimately, the monthly budget is down to you.
+Well, there’s no need to worry – you, and only you, set the PPC budget.
+When working with an agency, they will likely advise on what budget will be most effective based upon market research.
+But ultimately, the monthly budget is down to you.

 The best part of online advertising is that you can adjust budgets on the fly, unlike traditional marketing where you have a huge lump sum investment up front.
-If something is working well you can invest more, when things are quieter you can slow it down.
+If something is working well you can invest more; when things are quieter, you can slow it down.

 There will be times when you don’t quite see the ROI you expected, but you need to be patient.
 It’s no good trying it once, seeing a loss and ruling it out.
 Given the time and nurturing it deserves, Pay Per Click can really pay off.